You’ll find the rules and some of the earlier badges on the Project 10K Page.

 Happy New Year!

 How was your December?
-Did you have a chance to write during all the holiday fun and stress?
+Did you find the time to write, to meet your goals?
 Tell us all about it.

 Here are our standard questions:

 Do you need a little incentive for writing more regularly?
 Then this project is for you.

 1. Did you meet your writing/editing goals?

 4. Anything else you want to tell us, questions you want to ask?

 - December was again very busy and rather stressful, which is always the case around this time of the year, only more so.
 I didn’t write anything, but thought a lot about it, reread what I wrote in the past, was shocked by how horrible it was, and wondered if I could do better.
 Then I found some long-forgotten snippets and found them not all bad.